hablaras/script.artwork.loader/README.md

 ## Acknowledgements

-Most of the code in the lib folder is a shameless rip from the script.artwork.downloader addon by Martijn Kaijser.
+Most of the code in the lib folder is a shameless rip from the script.artwork.downloader addon by **Martijn Kaijser**.
 However, only two or three functions from his code are used.